mohitrathods/documentation/content/developer/reference/user_interface/view_records.rst

       Most Odoo view names start with the name of the addon and end with the type of view being discussed.

+      :requirement: Optional
       :type: :class:`~odoo.fields.Char`

    .. attribute:: model

       The model linked to the view, if applicable.

+      :requirement: Mandatory
       :type: :class:`~odoo.fields.Char`
-      :requirement: mandatory

    .. attribute:: arch

-      The description of the view layout depending on the :doc:`view type <view_architecture>`.
+      The description of the view layout depending on the :doc:`view type <view_architectures>`.

+      :requirement: Optional
       :type: :class:`~odoo.fields.Text`

    .. attribute:: groups_id